 Let’s dive straight into the numbers.
 Collecting the charging data is simple enough, we discharge the phone fully and then track the time taken to fill the battery.
 We made sure to turn Optimized Charging off to see the fastest possible charge time using the technology.

 Despite both charging methods boasting 30W of power, wired charging is notably faster.
-Time to full charge takes pretty much bang-on an hour, while wireless charging is about 15 minutes slower.
-The two charging methods start out quite close together up to the first 30%, before gradually drifting apart in charge time for higher capacities.
+Time to full charge takes pretty much exactly an hour, while wireless charging is about 15 minutes slower.
+The two charging methods start quite close together up to the first 30% before gradually drifting apart in charge time for higher capacities.
 Both also slow down rather similarly for the last 10%.
-We also see that OnePlus’ claims about hitting 50% charge in just 29 minutes for wireless and 50% in 23 minutes for wired hold up.
+We also see that OnePlus’ claims about hitting 50% charge in just 29 minutes for wireless and 50% in 23 minutes for wired hold true.

-The OnePlus charging dock features a built-in fan to help with heat dissipation by blowing a small amount of air across the back of the phone.
-It’s whisper-quiet and I didn’t notice any heating issues while charging wirelessly.
-If you’re worried about heat and battery longevity, you can leave OnePlus’ optimized charging setting on to reduce battery load overnight even when charging wirelessly.
+The OnePlus charging dock features a built-in fan to help with heat dissipation by blowing a small amount of air across the phone’s back.
+It’s whisper-quiet, and I didn’t notice any heating issues while charging wirelessly.
+If you’re worried about heat and battery longevity, you can leave OnePlus’ optimized charging setting to reduce battery load overnight, even when charging wirelessly.

 The key takeaway is that both Warp Charge 30 versions will have your phone back up and running in no time.
 But wired charging is still the fastest for quick top-ups from empty.